-1) New setup: In 2021, a new system, called CE3 VMS, was being put forward.
+In 2021, a new system, CE3 VMS, was proposed.
 It consists of a set of external APIs that provide integration functionalities with job-seeker and supplier systems.
-These APIs call a new set of internal APIs, which expose the new CE data model.
+These APIs call a new set of internal APIs exposing the new CE data model.

 As we discussed, the CE2 VMS data model is inconsistent and lacks anthropomorphism.
 For CE3 VM, a new data model that follows the NS evolvability principles is being put forward.
 Connecting-Expertise decided to create a set of APIs that would enable external integration and calls toward the CE3 VMS.
 These APIs would interact with internal APIs that expose existing CE2 VMS functionalities, new CE3 VMS functionalities, and the new CE3 VMS data model.
-In the next sections, we will explain the reason for an NS approach, the new CE3 VMS data model, the conversion from CE3 VMS to the CE2 VMS data model, the overall transition strategy from CE2 VMS to CE3 VMS, and the benefit of rejuvenation.
+In the following sections, we will explain the reason for an NS approach, the new CE3 VMS data model, the conversion from CE3 VMS to the CE2 VMS data model, the overall transition strategy from CE2 VMS to CE3 VMS, and the benefit of rejuvenation.